 Full Text: http://caselaw.findlaw.com/us-supreme-court/489/214.html

 Basic Facts: City of Tuskegee had its boundaries redefined by the Legislature of Alabama removing all but four or five of the black voters in the city without removing a single white voter.
-Plaintiffs sued for declaratory judgment deeming the redefinition unconstitutional under Equal Protection Clause.
-Issue is whether the plaintiffs can go to trial.
+Plaintiffs sued for declaratory judgment deeming the redefinition unconstitutional under the Equal Protection Clause.
+The issue is whether the plaintiffs can go to trial.

 Relevant Holding: Insulation from federal judicial review for states exercising power over state interests does not apply when the power is used to circumvent a federally protected right.